jaynetics/jaynetics.github.io/content/posts/visualizing-dreams-with-ai.md

 ### Background

 This dream was probably inspired by a re-read of Lord of the Rings.
 (At a later point in my life, it might also have been dubbed "a visit at the in-laws".)
-I tried different prompts to get the metallic blob to look ever so slightly anthropomorphic, just as it was in my dream, but that would always mess up other parts of the image.
+I tried different prompts to get the metallic blob to look ever so slightly anthropomorphic, just as it was in my dream, but such instructions would always mess up other parts of the image.

 ## Dream about feeling crushed